Discovering Barcelona's Neighborhoods: A Guide for Renovation Enthusiasts

 Gràcia feels like a small town tucked inside the city.
 It’s bohemian, social, and full of life, with lively squares and independent shops.

-Why expats love it:
+Why people love it:

 Strong community feel